DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 Jeanne fixed her gaze on a animal trail.
 Towards the road, in between enormous trees that stood like a wall, which was entangled by ancient tree's roots.
-And there were Fairin and Rinne, who already stepped onto the road.
+And there were Farin and Rinne, who already stepped onto the road.

 "Kai, here, here!
 Come quickly!"